 The software received an A+ for data entry efficiency.
 I tested for this by timing how long it took me to enter the information of 10 individuals.
 Largely because of its modeless interface, Family Tree Maker allowed me to complete the task in just under five minutes total.
 Data entry was seamless and required the fewest mouse clicks of all the tested software.
 The average time it took to enter the same information on the other ancestry software programs was between 12 and 14 minutes.
 Only Family Historian was as efficient as Family Tree Maker on this task.

 The software also has 27 types of reports to help you tell your family story.
 It includes a genealogy book tool for combining charts and individual reports into a book format.
-You can then share the book with family via PDF or print it out.
+You can then share the book with family via PDF or print it out, or even combine it with one of the best photo book services to create something unique.
 The tool even connects you to an online printer to make professionally bound copies.

 Family Tree Maker’s scrapbooking tools received an A+ because this program emphasizes the management of family stories, a facet of genealogy too often overlooked.
 It does so by putting the scrapbooking tools at the top of the interface.
 You don’t have to go searching for the media tool for attaching photos, videos, audio and stories.
 The location mapping tool is also in the toolbar, letting you track your ancestors’ travels to new regions.
 You can also link websites to individuals, connecting them to social media accounts or archived news stories.